 The air-conditioning at Walt Disney World restaurants tends to be quite good.
 If you are prone to an indoor chill, you may want to keep a light sweater with you.

-There are three dining venues at Walt Disney World which feature princess and leading lady characters in their dining rooms: Cinderella’s Royal Table in the Magic Kingdom, Princess Storybook Meals at the Akershus in the Norway pavilion at Epcot, and the character meals at 1900 Park Fare in the Grand Floridian Resort.
+These include Cinderella’s Royal Table in Magic Kingdom, Akershus Royal Banquet Hall — Princess Storybook Restaurant in EPCOT, Storybook Dining at Artist Point in Disney’s Wilderness Lodge, Bon Voyage Adventure Breakfast at Trattoria al Forno on Disney’s BoardWalk, and the character meals at 1900 Park Fare in Disney’s Grand Floridian Resort.
 There are no special dress requirements for these meals.
-However, many young girls, and a few young boys, choose to wear costume attire to these restaurants.
+However, many children choose to wear costume attire to these meals (making for some especially fun photographs, to boot)!
 While the experience will vary on any given day, you can expect that about half of the girls under the age of ten will be wearing princess-style costumes.
 A handful of boys under the age of ten will also be wearing costumes.
 Adults are not allowed to wear costumes to these venues.